B23BB1024/cn-chat-server/readme.md

 - Windows (Tested on Windows 10/11)
 - MinGW or Visual Studio for compilation

-⚠️ Note: Precompiled binaries are not included.
-Compile locally.

 ### 🏗️ Compilation:
 ```bash
 # Compile Server